What’s the difference between watch, look and see?

 - watch = look at somebody/something for a longer period of time.
 The object of our attention is usually in motion in some way.

 - Sometimes, Agnes watches her neighbours doing the gardening.

-- We watch things because they develop, change or are in progress.
+- We watch things because they develop, change, move or are in progress.

 - This weekend, she’s taking her grandson to watch a football match.

-- We watch TV but we can see or watch TV programmes and films.
+- We watch TV but we can see and watch TV programmes and films.

 - Agnes watches TV with her friends, but tonight they are going to the cinema to see/watch a film.